Samsung/tizen-docs/docs/application/dotnet/guides/nui/nui-components/Scrollbar.md

     StyleManager.Instance.RegisterStyle("CustomScrollbar", null, typeof(YourNameSpace.CustomScrollBarStyle));
     ```

-3. Use your custom style to create a scroll bar instance:
+3. Use your custom style to create a scrollbar instance:

     ```cs
     scrollBar = new ScrollBar("CustomScrollbar");